How Mikel has made Stoke City stronger - O'Neill | Goal.com

 How Mikel has made Stoke City stronger - O'Neill

-Stoke City manager Michael O'Neill has revealed John Obi Mikel has made the club stronger with his performances.
+Stoke City manager Michael O'Neill has revealed John Obi Mikel has made the club stronger with his role.

 The 33-year-old teamed up with the Potters in the summer after leaving Turkish Super Lig side Trabzonspor by mutual agreement.